 Mukken says their main goals to make it easier to for musicians, bands and producers to connect.
 For that reason, they don’t have a swipe functionality, friend requests or large advertising banners.
 After registration you're able to get in touch directly by sending a message to any profile you like.
 There is also a smart algorithm, which helps you to find new matches based on your search.

-Mukken have over 8000 active monthly users and are growing quickly with 80-120 new musicians signing up every day.
+As of early 2025, Mukken have over 12,000 active monthly users and are growing quickly with 80-120 new musicians signing up every day.

 18. Bandit